NEW STATE PENSION FROM 2016

-This article explains how the new State Pension works from 6th April 2016.
-The changes do not affect you if you are already claiming the State Pension.
+This article explains how the new State Pension works following changes made 6th April 2016.
+The changes do not affect you if you were already claiming the State Pension before that date.
 This change is important to you if you are approaching State Pension age, and particularly so if you are a woman, have been self-employed, or have contracted out of SERPS/S2P in the past.

 - All new State Pension claimants will receive benefits under the new rules

 - How the new State Pension works